Brainspotting for Anxiety and Panic Attacks

 Sleep

-Sleep disturbance – too much sleep or too little sleep and nightmares
+- Sleep disturbance – too much sleep or too little sleep

 Equally Challenging, Less Known Symptoms of Anxiety